 An early presence out Autumn Hill way, east and south of the present day preserve, was Camp Tamarack, the 30 acre Girls Scout camping ground that dates back to 1948.
 Remnants of a foundation and outhouse can still be found by following an old abandoned trail down from the end of Autumn Hill Road--a deadend street that was built as part of a subdivision in 1956.
 Girlscouts would camp there on weekends, sometimes combining the camping with sailing on Carnegie Lake.A 1966 article announces obliquely that Township Open Space Commission "has obtained use of the Autumn Hill Reservation," and in 1969 the preserve is described as "new", with a parking lot but trails not fully laid out.
+The sign on the kiosk says that most of the land was acquired in 1967, with funding from township, borough, and the state's Green Acres fund.

 "Autumn Hill" is the newest of the Open Space lands in terms of a good loop trail you can follow.
 The trail was built by YMCA Rangers.
 Picnicking is invited in Autumn Hill, too, and later this spring, there will be picnic tables.
 Right now, there is drinking water and you can bring your own picnic lunch.